nrwl/nx/docs/nx-cloud/concepts/building-blocks-fast-ci.md

 Every time you use Nx to run a task, Nx will attempt to run the task and all its dependent tasks in parallel in the most efficient way possible.
 Because Nx knows about [task pipelines](/concepts/task-pipeline-configuration), it can run all the prerequisite tasks first.
 Nx will automatically run tasks in parallel processes up to the limit defined in the `parallel` property in `nx.json`.

 There's a limit to how many tasks can be run in parallel on the same machine, but the logic that Nx uses to assign tasks to parallel processes can also be used by Nx Cloud to efficiently [distribute tasks across multiple agent machines](/ci/features/distribute-task-execution).
-Once those tasks are run, the [remote cache](/ci/features/remote-cache) is used to replay those task results on the main machine.
+Once those tasks are run, [remote replay](/ci/features/remote-replay) is used to replay those task results on the main machine.
 After the pipeline is finished, it looks like all the tasks were run on a single machine - but much faster than a single machine could do it.

 For a detailed analysis of different strategies for running tasks concurrently, read the [Parallelization and Distribution guide](/ci/concepts/parallelization-distribution)